pharo-open-documentation/pharo-wiki/General/MenuBar.md

 ### Add a simple entry

-To add a simple entry, you need to create and configure a new item in the builder.
+To add a simple entry, one need to create and configure a new item in the builder.

 Here is a minimal example of a new entry toogling the `Show deprecation warnings` setting: